jmackown/github_pr_tracker/README.md

 ## Schema note

 `prdash.db` is auto-created on startup.
-If you pull new schema changes, drop the file or `ALTER TABLE` to add new columns (e.g., merge metadata, conflict flag, size tier, jira fields).
+It is no longer auto-deleted; if you pull new schema changes, drop the file or `ALTER TABLE` to add new columns (e.g., merge metadata, conflict flag, size tier, jira fields).
+If you need a clean slate, set `PRDASH_DB_RESET_ON_START=true` (only for local/testing).

 ## Optional Jira integration